Fire service response time in Greater Manchester quicker than the national average

 The average time it took the service to handle calls was one minute and 25 seconds.

-The fire service attended 3,823 primary fires in Greater Manchester in the year to March, which are the most serious with a threat to life or property.
+The fire service attended 3,823 primary fires in the year to March, which are the most serious with a threat to life or property.
 This was 142 fewer than the year before.

 Across England, the number of primary fires saw a 5.1 per cent rise compared to the year before, as the warm dry weather last summer caused more wildfires.

-A National Fire Chiefs Council spokesperson said: “In recent years response times across all incident types have been gradually increasing as the range of incident types attended by fire and rescue services has grown and resources have been targeted at higher risks such as fires in the home, where most deaths and injuries from fire occur.
+A National Fire Chiefs Council spokesperson said: “In recent years response times across all incident types have been gradually increasing as the range of incident types attended by FRSs has grown and resources have been targeted at higher risks such as fires in the home, where most deaths and injuries from fire occur.

 “Attendance times for fires in the home have remained relatively static over the last 10 years.”

-There were 1,682 dwelling fires attended in Greater Manchester in the year to March and 1,124 road vehicle fires, according to the data.
+There were 1,682 dwelling fires attended in Greater Manchester in the year to March and 1,124 road vehicle fires.

-The service has four fire stations in the borough – in Wigan, Hindley, Atherton and Leigh – with crews from other areas also responding to emergency incidents if needed.

 Ben Selby, FBU assistant general secretary said: “Firefighters do everything they can to keep the public safe, but with fewer firefighters, fewer fire stations and fewer fire engines, it is no wonder that response times are deteriorating.”